serverless/serverless/docs/deprecations.md

 Deprecation code: `NEW_PACKAGE_PATTERNS`

+_Note: We've resigned from this deprecation in the context of v2 (it'll be re-added in the context of v3).
+We continue to advise upgrade of services, so they do not rely on `package.include` and `package.exclude` settings._

 Support for `package.include` and `package.exclude` will be removed with v3.0.0.
 Instead please use `package.patterns` with which both _include_ and _exclude_ (prefixed with `!`) rules can be configured.

 Check [Packaging Patterns](/framework/docs/providers/aws/guide/packaging/#patterns) documentation for more info.